ysyk2021/the-positive-thinking-edge-in-customer-service-developing-the-mindset-and-habits-for-exceptional/src/chapter-4-2.md

-Chapter X: Techniques for Building Rapport with Customers
+Techniques for Building Rapport with Customers
 =========================================================

 In this chapter, we will explore various techniques that customer service professionals can employ to build rapport with their customers.
 Building rapport is essential for creating a positive and trust-based relationship, enhancing customer satisfaction, and delivering exceptional service.
 Through the implementation of these techniques, customer service professionals can establish a connection with customers, understand their needs, and provide personalized support.